CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 ![](intersight-04-iks-hello-images/inst3.png)

 Your policy configuration listing should now looks as follows:

 ![](intersight-04-iks-hello-images/pol.png)

-Your DevOps personnel can now provision an IKS cluster based on the above policies.
+Your DevOps personel can now provision an IKS cluster based on the above policies.

 # Use Intersight UI to provision IKS profile for you IKS cluster